Kinematic characteristics of the Milky Way globular clusters based on Gaia DR2 data: acknowledgement

 \section{\sc acknowledgement}

 The authors thank the anonymous referee for a very constructive report and suggestions that helped significantly improve the quality of the manuscript.
-The work of MI and MS was supported by the National Academy of Sciences of Ukraine under research project of young scientists No.~0121U111799.
-SK acknowledges the Russian Science Foundation grant 19-72-20089 for support in numerical integration of orbits carried by using the equipment of the shared research facilities of HPC computing resources at Lomonosov Moscow State University (project~RFMEFI62117X0011).
-PB acknowledges support by the Chinese Academy of Sciences through the Silk Road Project at NAOC, the President’s International Fellowship (PIFI) for Visiting Scientists program of CAS.
-The work of PB, MI and MS was also supported by the Volkswagen Foundation under the Trilateral Partnerships grants No.~90411 and~97778.
-PB and MI acknowledges support by the National Academy of Sciences of Ukraine under the Main Astronomical Observatory GPU computing cluster project No.~13.2021.MM.
-PB also acknowledges the support from the Science Committee of the Ministry of Education and Science of the Republic of Kazakhstan (Grant No. AP08856149).
+PB and MI acknowledge the support within grant № AP14869395 of the Science Committee of the Ministry of Science and Higher Education of Kazakhstan (``Triune model of Galactic center dynamical evolution on cosmological time scale'').
+The works of MI and MS were supported by the National Academy of Sciences of Ukraine under the research project of young scientists № 0121U111799.
+The work of PB, MI and MS was also supported by the Volkswagen Foundation under grant № 97778.
+The work of PB was also supported by the Volkswagen Foundation under a special stipend № 9B870.
+PB and MI acknowledge the support by the Ministry of Education and Science of Ukraine under the collaborative grant № M/32-23.05.2022.

 This work has made use of data from the European Space Agency (ESA) mission GAIA (\url{https://www.cosmos.esa.int/gaia}), processed by the GAIA Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the GAIA Multilateral Agreement.